Police Tero F.C.: Establishment of the club

 The team was established in 1992.
 It was previously known as Sasana Witthaya School team and was founded by Worawi Makudi.
 The first football match the team entered was in Division 3 of the football royal cup in 1993.
 In 1994, the team played in Division 2 of the football royal cup.
 In 1995, the team played in Division 1 of the football royal cup and in 1996, the team entered the Thai League for the first time.
 It was during this year, that Mr. Worawi Makudi and Mr. Brian L. Marcar, managing director of BEC-TERO Entertainment Public Co.
 Ltd., joined hands and renamed the team as Tero Sasana Football Club.
 The team was placed in 12th position among 18 teams in the Thai League.

 In 1997, Tero Sasana Football Club also played in the Thai League and this time was placed in fifth place.
 Later in 1998, BEC World Public Company Limited supported the Tero Sasana Football Club and changed the team's name to BEC-Tero Sasana.
 The team won the third place when they played the Thai League.
 They were also one of the eight final teams to enter the final round of the Thai FA Cup.

 In 1999, the team entered the Thai League and again won third place.
 In the same year, they were among the final teams in the Thai FA Cup.

 The Thai giant and the final Asian Champions League

-2000 was a very eventful year for BEC-Tero Sasana.
-The team won its first championship award by winning the Thai League.
+In 2000, the team won its first championship award by winning the Thai League.
 It also received the championship award for the King's Cup.

 In 2001, BEC-Tero Sasana was able to keep its championship and won the Thai Premier League for the second consecutive year.
 This greatly increased the fan base.
 In that year, the club participated in POMIS Cup in Maldives.